UDA-IIT-Mandi/UDA-Gradient-Reversal-Layer/datasets/cv_data/README.md

 # Folder for Computer Vision Datasets (SVHN and MNIST)

-Auto downloaded from the code
+Auto downloaded by the code